divio/divio-cloud-docs/how-to/uwsgi-configuration.rst

       end
       load-balancers(Divio load-balancers)

-uWSGI is already configured and optimised in these projects.
+uWSGI is already configured and optimised in these applications.
 Most of this configuration is managed by :ref:`Aldryn Django <aldryn-django>`; see also :ref:`live-performance`.

-All of uWSGI's configuration can be managed entirely within the project, according to your own requirements, but be warned that misconfiguration can be severely detrimental to an application's performance.
+All of uWSGI's configuration can be managed entirely within the application, according to your own requirements, but be warned that misconfiguration can be severely detrimental to an application's performance.